Huntsville Harassment Charge Defense Lawyer

 Harassment charges are often levied when going through a difficult break-up in a relationship.
 However, you still have Constitutional rights, and your behavior may have been misrepresented or even lied about when a police report was made against you.

 Harassment charges can even come about due to accusations from people you have never met, if phone calls or social media messages were reported to the police as harassment.
 Even if you have never been to Alabama, a person in Alabama can accuse you of sending harassing communications and you can be prosecuted here in Alabama.
 In such a case, you will need an Alabama criminal defense attorney to represent you.

 Our experienced attorneys at The Law Offices Of Segal & Segal will stand up for you and your rights if you've been charged with harassment.
 We will carefully review your case, looking for weaknesses or contradictions in the accusations against you, and work towards getting your charges dismissed.

 Harassment cases often involve a great deal of emotion.
 At The Law Offices Of Segal & Segal, we are passionate about defending people from false accusations.
 Call us today at (256) 533-4529 for your free consultation where we can review the accusations against you.

 We are experienced criminal defense lawyers.
-Sandra Segal worked as a prosecutor for the Huntsville City Attorney’s Office.
-Andrew Segal has worked in both the Alabama Attorney General’s Office and the Madison County District Attorney’s Office.
-Since harassment charges carry such a negative stigma, having an attorney who is respected by judges, juries, and even prosecutors will be a huge help for you.
+Sandra Segal worked as a prosecutor for the Huntsville City Attorney's Office.
+Andrew Segal has worked in both the Alabama Attorney General's Office and the Madison County District Attorney's Office.
+Since harassment charges carry such a negative stigma, having an attorney who is respected by judges, juries, and even prosecutors will be a huge help to you.

 If you've been charged with harassment anywhere in the Huntsville-Decatur area, including Madison, Limestone, Morgan, Marshall, or Jackson County contact us as soon as possible.